José Martí: United States, Central America and the West Indies: 1891–94

-On January 5, 1892, Martí participated in a reunion of the emigration representatives, in Cayo Hueso (Key West), the Cuban community where the Bases del Partido Revolucionario (Basis of the Cuban Revolutionary Party) was passed.
+On 5 January 1892, Martí participated in a reunion of the emigration representatives, in Cayo Hueso (Key West), the Cuban community where the Bases del Partido Revolucionario (Basis of the Cuban Revolutionary Party) was passed.
 He began the process of organizing the newly formed party.
 To raise support and collect funding for the independence movement, he visited tobacco factories, where he gave speeches to the workers and united them in the cause.
 In March 1892 the first edition of the Patria newspaper, related to the Cuban Revolutionary Party, was published, funded and directed by Martí.
-During Martí's Key West years, his secretary was Dolores Castellanos (1870-1948), a Cuban-American woman born in Key West, who also served as president of the Protectoras de la Patria: Club Político de Cubanas, a Cuban women's political club in support of Martí's cause, and for whom Martí wrote a poem titled "A Dolores Castellanos."
-On April 8, he was chosen delegate of the Cuban Revolutionary Party by the Cayo Hueso Club in Tampa and New York.
+During Martí's Key West years, his secretary was Dolores Castellanos (1870–1948), a Cuban-American woman born in Key West, who also served as president of the Protectoras de la Patria: Club Político de Cubanas, a Cuban women's political club in support of Martí's cause, and for whom Martí wrote a poem titled "A Dolores Castellanos."
+On 8 April, he was elected delegate of the Cuban Revolutionary Party by the Cayo Hueso Club in Tampa and New York.

-From July to September 1892 he traveled through Florida, Washington, D.C., Philadelphia, Haiti, the Dominican Republic and Jamaica on an organization mission among the exiled Cubans.
+From July to September 1892 he traveled through Florida, Washington, D.C., Philadelphia, Baltimore, Haiti, the Dominican Republic and Jamaica on an organization mission among the exiled Cubans.
 On this mission, Martí made numerous speeches and visited various tobacco factories.
 On December 16 he was poisoned in Tampa.

 In 1893, Martí traveled through the United States, Central America and the West Indies, visiting different Cuban clubs.
 His visits were received with a growing enthusiasm and raised badly needed funds for the revolutionary cause.
-On May 24 he met Rubén Darío, the Nicaraguan poet in a theatre act in Hardman Hall, New York City.
-On June 3 he had an interview with Máximo Gómez in Montecristi, Dominican Republic, where they planned the uprising.
+On 24 May he met Rubén Darío, the Nicaraguan poet in a theatre act in Hardman Hall, New York City.
+On 3 June he had an interview with Máximo Gómez in Montecristi, Dominican Republic, where they planned the uprising.
 In July he met with General Antonio Maceo Grajales in San Jose, Costa Rica.

 In 1894 he continued traveling for propagation and organizing the revolutionary movement.
-On January 27 he published "A Cuba!" in the newspaper Patria where he denounced collusion between the Spanish and American interests.
+On 27 January he published "A Cuba!" in the newspaper Patria where he denounced collusion between the Spanish and American interests.
 In July he visited the president of the Mexican Republic, Porfirio Díaz, and travelled to Veracruz.
 In August he prepared and arranged the armed expedition that would begin the Cuban revolution.